oassem/Ecommerce-website/README.md

 ## -------------------------------------------------------------------------------------------------------------------------------

 # Fourth Phase (Include Navbar & Footer to all the files dynamic) ^^:
+> How to include header and footer?
-> 1. make header.txt and footer.txt
+  1. make header.txt and footer.txt
   2. Include header.txt in index.html or any html file by:
   `<script language="JavaScript" type="text/javascript" src="header.txt"></script>`
   3. Include footer.txt in index.html or any html file by: